-He knows his bees well, knows how they react and gets their mood from time to time to feel.
-Their arguments are then captivating: "When you are calm yourself, you are gentle.
-But it may also be that they are funnier - when a thunderstorm comes for example."
-What bees do not like is sweat or the smell when someone comes out of a cowshed.
-"Do you smell normal, the way a person smells, they do not do anything," he says.
+He knows his bees well, knows how they react, and gets to feel their moods from time to time.
+Their arguments are then captivating: "If you are calm yourself, they are gentle.
+But it can also be that they are funnier - when a thunderstorm comes, for example."
+What bees don't like is sweat, or the smell of someone coming out of a cow shed.
+"If you smell normal, like a human just smells, they don't do anything," he says.

-His father started out with "the bees" 58 years ago and Klaus Farthofer grew up with her rhythm and the fascination that they can sustain for a lifetime in such an infected person.
-At some point he got his first own stick, then other bees interested him too, and then the question arose whether or not he would continue beekeeping.
+His father started with "the bees" 58 years ago, and Klaus Farthofer grew up with their rhythm and the fascination they can maintain for a lifetime in someone so infected.
+At some point he got his first own hive, then he became interested in other bees and then the question arose whether or not he would continue beekeeping.
 His answer was yes.
-For too long, the bees had seized him and never let go.
-"The animal knows that there must be gas in the spring, it develops to the main crop, from the summer solstice says the queen: So, now the year is over.
-And she goes back to the laying power.
-The bees that now hatch are fed differently, so that they are long-lived," Klaus Farthofer gives a little insight into the year of the bees.
+For too long, bees had grabbed him and never let go.
+"The animal knows that it has to step on the gas in the spring, it develops towards the main harvest, from the summer solstice the queen says: So, now the year is coming to an end.
+And she goes back with the laying performance.
+The bees that hatch now are fed differently so that they are long-lived," Klaus Farthofer gives a little insight into the year of the bees.

-Klaus Farthofer, beekeeper
+Klaus Farthofer, beekeeper.